Johncci/rock-paper-scissors-lizard-spock-game/README.md

   ![Navigation bar](assets/images/header-menu.png)

 * **Main page**

   * On arrival to the website the user will be instantly viewing the game itself.
 The home page displays the game central to the page.
 It has the score clearly displayed above what are the two combatant boxes which represent the user and the bot.
 The five options for the game are displayed below these boxes and are represented by the relevant hand signals for each choice.
-The page is designed to provide the user with an easy to use game that has clear choices and also to display clear results to the choices the user makes while playing the game.
+The page is designed to provide the user with an easy to use game that has clear choices and also to display clear results to the choices the user makes during gameplay.
   The box below the combatant boxes tells the user who has won after each turn and then when the winning score is reached, it will display a message stating who is the overall winner.
 The same box allows the user to see the winning score required to win the game before the first game is initiated.
 I have also included text telling the user to check the menu for the rules and where to click to begin the game.
-I included these three lines of text so that the purpose of the game can immediately become evident to the user.
+I included these three lines of text so that getting started and the purpose of the game can immediately become evident to the user.

     ![Main Page](assets/images/main-page.png)

 * **Footer**

   * The footer is a simple design which remains consistent on both pages.
 Its only content is the copyright for the game.

    ![Footer containing copright for the game](assets/images/footer-image.png)

 * **Rules page**

   * The only other page attached to this website contains the rules of the game.
 The rules are defined here as the result of any choice the user makes.
-I gave consideration to displaying the rules on the main page and keeping the content to a single page however I came to the decision that this would have a negative impact on user experience on smaller devices such as mobile phones due to scrolling up and down.
+I gave consideration to displaying the rules on the main page and keeping the content to a single page however I came to the decision that this would have a negative impact on user experience on smaller devices such as mobile phones due to having to scrolling up and down.
 The design is intented to be just a simple set of rules that are easy to read and are not distracted by any background images.

      ![Rules of the game](assets/images/rules-page.png)